pnp/blog/content/weekly-agenda/24-10-07/index.md

 ---

-### Viva Connections & SharePoint Framework bi-weekly community Call - 3rd of October
+### Microsoft 365 & Power Platform bi-weekly community Call - 10th of October

-* Thursday, 3rd of October 2024, 7:00 AM PT / 2:00 PM GMT
+* Thursday, 10th of October, 7:00 AM PT / 2:00 PM GMT
-* Download the [recurring invite](https://aka.ms/spdev-spfx-call) or [join the call](https://aka.ms/spdev-spfx-call-join) we'd love to see you in the call!
+* Download the [recurring invite](https://aka.ms/spdev-sig-call) or [join the call](https://aka.ms/spdev-sig-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/watch?v=gAqUr9wa2_0&list=PLR9nK3mnD-OURfm5Ypu-wK52cxBv_gXCA)

 Demos this time

-* Mattias Bürgi (Die Mobiliar) – Building real world Intranet with SPFx - Provision SharePoint resources, build / deploy SPFx using dev containers
+* [Shiv Sharma](https://www.linkedin.com/in/shiv-sharma%E2%9C%85-b07050162/) (Ameriprise Financial Services) - How to make fully Responsive Power Apps
-* [Henry Amm](https://www.linkedin.com/in/henryamm/) (adenin) - Introduction Copilot in M365 Center of Excellence (CoE)
+* [Daniel Kåven](https://www.linkedin.com/in/dkaaven/) (Biztek AS) - Building a Kahoot! style checklist with Power Apps
-* [Aimery Thomas](https://www.linkedin.com/in/aimery-thomas-17418187/) (Avanade) - Display documents by content type using new pie chart option in ACE for Viva Connections
+* [Troy Taylor](https://www.linkedin.com/in/troystaylor/) (Hitachi Solutions) - Supercharge Power Platform Connectors Using Custom Code

 Also: 📷 Picture Time with community in Together Mode!